tomfelker/astrolock/README.md

 #### KML

 This lets you use Google Earth (or anything that can output KML) to specify targets that are fixed to the Earth's surface.
 If there are distant objects you can see at daytime and get accurate coordintes for, this would let you align your telescope during the day.

+## Focus

+The focus.py tool uses a camera to help focus or collimate the telescope.
+(It's a little like MetaGuide with fewer features and no UI...)
+Just run it and it should connect to an ASI camera (you'll need to install the library) and show a live view.
+(To adjust exposure and gain, you'll need to edit the python file...
+TODO autoexposure.)
+It will select the brightest star, compute an exponential moving average of it, show how they are centered relative to their peaks, and tell you which screw to turn.

 ## Future Directions